OpenMoonRay/openmoonray-docs/docs/user-reference/tools/rdla_filter.md

 ---
 # rdla_filter

 rdla_filter is a command line tool that parses an rdla file using various options and writes out a new one.
-It's main use is in debugging complex scenes where it can be used to reduce the scene to a minimal reproducable case of a bug.
+Its main use is in debugging complex scenes where it can be used to reduce the scene to a minimal reproducable case of a bug.

 ## Command-line options
 Use the _-h_ flag to display the full list of command-line options.